CenturySturgeon/CipherImage/README.md

 ### Executable In System's Path Variable

-If you followed the steps to add the executable's parent folder to your system's path variable you should be able to access the utility by typing ```call cipherImage.exe```.
+If you followed the steps to add the executable's parent folder to your system's path variable you should be able to access the utility by typing ```cipherImage``` (or the name of the .exe file if you changed it) on your terminal.

 ### Executable Not In System's Path Variable

 If you don't want to, or can't, get the executable file on the system's path variable, you can still use CipherImage by calling it.
 On Windows, just open a terminal on the folder where the .exe file is (you can do this simply by navigating to the path on the file explorer and typing ```cmd``` on the path bar), type ```call cipherImage.exe``` and hit ENTER.
 With this, you should have access to the same functions as if the executable was in the system's path variable.

 ### Python Package